 5) Superior Battery

-Another thing that actually matters for software developers and programmers is the battery performance.
-No one wants their work delayed or machine shutdown in the middle of testing.
+Another thing that actually matters for software developers and programmers is battery performance.
+No one wants their work delayed or the machine shut down in the middle of testing.

 That’s why getting a portable laptop or MacBook is advised, which offers decent battery backup.
 Thankfully, HP laptops are power efficient and can get you going in no time.